 The bill amends section 119.071 of the Florida Statutes to create an exemption from public records requirements for the personal identifying and location information of employees, board members, and volunteers of crime stoppers organizations.
 This includes protections for home addresses, telephone numbers, dates of birth, and photographs, which will not be subject to public disclosure.
-The legislation also extends these protections to the personal information of their spouses and children.
-The exemption is set to expire on October 2, 2030, unless reenacted by the Legislature, and is subject to the Open Government Sunset Review Act.
+The legislation aims to enhance the safety and privacy of these individuals, recognizing their vital role in community safety and crime prevention.
+The bill also includes a provision for future legislative review and repeal of the exemption, with a sunset date set for October 2, 2030, unless reenacted by the Legislature.

 Statutes affected: